nezed/mancala/README.md

 - As there's no UI, Game Server acts as an abstraction to show how game rules and actions could be implemented
 - Well-known technologies and frameworks used to ensure optimal quality, security and maintainability

-## Architecture Decision
+## Architecture Decisions

-- User interactions might be fit into `REST` design principe, so it would be supported by many of tooling for documentation, load balancing, security, logging, etc:
+- User interactions might be fit into `REST` design principe, so we can enjoy a lot of compatible tooling for documentation, load balancing, security, logging, etc:
     - `Spring Boot` was chosen as the most mature and rich solution for building RESTful APIs
     - `Kotlin` was chosen as Java-ecosystem friendly, but more expressive language
 - `MongoDB` was chosen to preserve game state, and provide ability of basic horizontal scalability: